kurator-dev/kurator/docs/proposals/backup/backup.md

 -->

 - Limit the development and testing environment to on-premise clusters and [Kind](https://kind.sigs.k8s.io/).
 Besides, the Object Storage Service(OSS) is limited to [Minio](https://min.io/docs/minio/kubernetes/upstream/).
 - Provide only the [Restic](https://github.com/restic/restic) solution for storage involving Persistent Volumes due to the limitations of snapshot-based solutions in cross-cluster functionality.
-See [velero doc](https://velero.io/doc)
+See [Velero doc](https://velero.io/doc)
+- We will remove all configurations related to vsl (pv snapshot) since the vsl method does not support cross-cloud and cross-cluster.
+Moreover, we currently lack the conditions to test vsl.
 - Basically, focus solely on the initial configuration, excluding subsequent configuration edit or reapply.
+- Initially, we will not implement the hook capability.
+We will decide on adding this feature in the future based on user feedback and requirements.
+-

 ### Proposal